Searching for

 8. Jury

-The SOM Foundation reserves the right to choose not to award, to co-award, or to split the prize as the jury deems appropriate.
+The SOM Foundation reserves the right to choose not to award, to co-award, or to split the award as the jury deems appropriate.

 9. Evaluation Criteria